 Characteristics of Salvia

-These are wonderful, interesting plants.
-They usually thrive in full to partial sun but some do like the shade.
-None of them like to be in soggy soil and all like good drainage.
+These are wonderful and interesting plants.
+They usually thrive in full to partial sun, but some like the shade.
+None like to be in soggy soil, and all like good drainage.
 One of the most compelling characteristics of salvias is that they are prolific bloomers.
 Plenty of perennial varieties bloom from Spring through Fall and overwinter in your garden with protection.
-If you are not really a perennial fan there are many annual and biannual varieties to design your oasis with.
+If you are not really a perennial fan, there are many annual and biannual varieties to design your oasis with.

-Salvias are generally healthy with few if any pests, but with anything if you coddle it they can become weak and vulnerable to pests.
+Salvias are generally healthy with few, if any, pests, but as with anything, if you coddle them, they can become weak and vulnerable to pests.
 If you're keeping your salvias through the winter and a cold winter is coming, pine boughs around the base will protect the roots and keep the plants from heaving.
 Any heavyweight mulch is good as long as it is not so tightly packed air circulation cannot get through.
 You can also use straw or other mulch products.
-Pine boughs will allow for more air circulation but the weight of them will keep the roots safely underground.
+Pine boughs will allow for more air circulation,, but their weight will keep the roots safely underground.

-Salvias habit or character of growth that is for the most part upright.
-The salvia flowers opening up along each shoot from the bottom up, some can grow to be five feet tall and others ten to eighteen inches in height.
-Shoots grow from the base of the plant; they don't branch, they usually go just straight up.
-Some varieties are a little more relaxed and arch over instead of going straight up.
+Salvias habit or character of growth is, for the most part, upright.
+The salvia flowers open up along each shoot from the bottom up; some can grow five feet tall and others ten to eighteen inches.
+Shoots grow from the base of the plant.
+They don't branch; they usually go just straight up.
+Some varieties are slightly more relaxed and arch over instead of going straight up.
 This adds a little more interest to your garden.
-I tend to accept plants as they are, so, if you don't like this plant don't get this variety of salvia.
+I tend to accept plants as they are, so if you don't like this plant, don't get this variety of salvia.
 As I mentioned earlier, there are hundreds to choose from.

 Salvia as Medicine

 The leaves of the salvia flowers have many medicinal properties.
-The flowers contain oils which have anti microbial and antiseptic properties.
+The flowers contain oils that have anti-microbial and antiseptic properties.
 Because salvia is in the mint family, it can help reduce inflammation and clear the mind.
 Do you ever feel like you are losing your memory?
 It might just need some help from some sage tea.
 How do you make sage tea?
 Here is a simple recipe:

 You may use fresh or dried sage leaves.
 If using dried sage leaves, use one rounded teaspoonful of dried sage leaves.
-If using fresh leaves using between ten and twelve depending on your personal taste.
+If using fresh leaves, use between ten and twelve, depending on your personal taste.
 Pour eight ounces of boiling water over the leaves and allow to steep for five minutes, then strain.
 If you like those little ball leaf strainers just use those.
-You can sweeten with honey or sugar or whatever you like.
+You can sweeten it with honey or sugar or whatever you like.